davizuku/oregex/README.md

 ## Efficiency

-The main goal of developing this library in C++ is achiving high levels of perfomance.
-This is why some performance tests have been implemented.
+The main goal of developing this library in C++ is achieving high levels of perfomance.
+This is why some [performance tests](test/PerformanceTest.cpp) have been implemented.
 You can see the results by executing `make test`.

 This command will compile the library, the tests, execute them and print a report of this form: